syntaxerror019/VigilantBerry-Security/README.md

 This will start a webserver at the shown URL.
 Navigate to the URL in a web browser.
 You will be prompted to fill out the setup page.
 This is only necessary once.

+**Once you complete the setup, you will be prompted to log in.
+The credentials are the same as the login for your Raspberry Pi.**

 ---

 ### Future Features 🌈